Baikonur Travel Guide

 What to see

 Baikonur travel guide won’t be full without the details of attractions.
 The city is related exceptionally with the space, and thus all sights of the city and the cosmodrome are tied with the history of rocket construction and the space.
 There are few exceptions though: old locomotive, an Orthodox Church and a rather new Muslim mosque.

-Main sights of Baikonur include two museums (one in the city and one at the cosmodrome), and numerous monuments scattered around the city.
+Main attractions of Baikonur include two museums (one in the city and one at the cosmodrome), and numerous monuments scattered around the city.
 The city has many busts of famous rocket designers and astronauts; however, the brightest monument of all is the model of the rocket Soyuz.

 Where to buy souvenirs

 If you wish to take something more “spacey” than a colorful photo of the Baikonur, there is a wide range of souvenirs available.
 The central bazaar of Baikonur will offer a poor choice – you will find there cheap magnets and collective coins.
 There are small souvenir shops in the museums of Baikonur selling magnets, coins, samples of rockets, statues and other merchandise.

 Though if you want something unique, something like the uniforms of staff members of cosmodrome, flags with symbols, table clock, good quality rocket samples, etc, then take a walk to the Glushko street, the dorm No.3.
 There on the second floor a unique souvenir shop of the Baikonur is hidden.